MapsPeople/docs/collections/_api/v1/index.md

 * **floor** 10

 Output:
-A list of 4 geodata objects: a venue, a building, a floor and a room:
+A list of 4 geodata objects: a Venue, a Building, a Floor and a Room:

 ```json
 [